worthless443/filtergen_ffmpeg/README.md

 The Simple Program
 ------
-Your simple trivial C++ program to generate ffmpeg filter strings to save time.
+A simple trivial C++ program to generate ffmpeg filter strings to save time.
 As of this moment it is only limited to trimming.
 It is done parsing a condig file containting the time stamps of your requirement for the trimming

 ### Compiling and setting it up